Climate Change Strategy

 * “CREW21” represents Mizuno’s hope that, as members of the “crew of the spaceship earth,” all of us will play a role in conserving resources and the environment.

-CREW: https://corp.mizuno.com/en/sustainability/
+CREW: https://corp.mizuno.com/jp/sustainability/

 https://corp.mizuno.com/en/sustainability/sustainability-report/management/system/

-In recognition of the importance of the climate change issue faced by the Mizuno Group, in 2020, the Board of Directors revised the Long-Term Management Policies and formulated the Action Principles for the SDGs and the Integrated Value Creation Stories.
-At the same time, the Board decided to accelerate the Group’s efforts to address climate change, in addition to enhancing the environmental conservation activities, in which the Group has been actively engaged in order to fulfill its corporate social responsibility (CSR).
+In recognition of the importance of the climate change issue faced by the Mizuno Group, in 2020, the Board of Directors formulated the " the Action Principles for the SDGs" and the "Integrated Value Creation Stories" and decided to accelerate the Group’s efforts to address climate change.
+This decision was made in addition to enhancing the environmental conservation activities that the Group has been actively engaged in as part of its corporate social responsibility (CSR).

-Sustainability Operations Council (internal name: MIZUNO CREW21 Council)
+Sustainability Operations Council (internal name: MIZUNO CREW21* Council

 The Sustainability Operations Council (internal name: MIZUNO CREW21 main committee) is chaired by the executive officer in charge of human resources and general affairs, and is composed of a diverse range of members, including the executive officers responsible for product development, comprehensive planning, and finance & legal affairs, as well as heads of closely related departments such as the legal and quality assurance offices.